 And then I fell in love with chairs: I applied to be an Artist in Residence at the Grove Arcade Arts and Heritage Gallery in the fall of 2008.
 Here, doing public demonstrations I realized how freaking cool chair caning is.
 I began researching history and paying attention to chairs like never before.
 I began making original contemporary antiques by refurbishing, painting, and re-weaving old chairs.
 I continued doing demos at the True Nature Country Fair, outside of Mountain Made.
 Once I put together a website in 2010, the chairs exploded all over the house and we were compelled to look for designated studio space.

 Dave and I restored chairs in a 500 sq. ft. windowless studio in the River Arts District for 5 years.
 In 2011, I was accepted into the Southern Highlands Craft Guild among really impressive artists and extremely cool people.
 It continued to rain chairs on our heads and in 2014, we decided that we needed a larger space (and sunlight).
 We are forever indebted to Mountain BizWorks, Jodi Rhoden, and Annie Price at Birds Eye Business Planning for invaluable education in business.
 And all that yoga and massage training has been priceless due to the physically demanding work of chair caning.

-Silver River Center for Chair Caning: So here I am, almost 40, a total chair nerd.
-I’ve been in the same town for 8 years.
+Silver River Center for Chair Caning: So here I am, a little over 40, a total chair nerd.
+I’ve been in the same town for 10 years.
 I am in love with Asheville and I am grateful to be able to do business in such a supportive community.
 I have learned quite a bit about business as well as chairs the last 10 years.
 Often I spend more time on the business than working on chairs and I yearn for that laid back part-time chair caning I used to do.
 Dave and I really love these chairs and put our best selves into each project…and we are so grateful to everyone who helped us open this chair caning school and museum!
 What a trip.